robertocirillo/mcp-bridge/docs/DECISIONS.md

 ### Q4 – SDK coverage and compatibility across third-party A2A agents

 - Which `a2a-sdk` version should be pinned, and how do we manage breaking API changes?
-- How should we handle agents that return Message-only responses (no Task) even when `blocking=false`?
+- How should we expose agent task capabilities (e.g. a `supports_tasks` hint) so clients can avoid polling for message-only agents?
 - What is the minimum subset of A2A features we must support first (tasks/get, streaming, extensions, etc.)?
 - How should we gracefully handle partially compliant agents (fallbacks, clearer error reporting, capability checks)?